mvolkmann/blog/src/smalltalk/50-databases.md

 This fails on the line
 `conn := ODBCConnection dsn: dsn user: user password: password.` The error is "External module not found".

-This package requires the `libodbc` external library.
-To install this in macOS, install Homebrew and enter `brew install unixodbc`.
-This installs the file `libodbc.2.dylib`.

-TODO: How can I enable the ODCB package to find the dynamic library?

 TODO: Try using the ODBC package to access many kinds of databases including
 TODO: SQLite, PostgreSQL, and MongoDB.